December 2, 2001: The day Nicolas Escude won France its ninth Davis Cup title

 The final of the 2001 Davis Cup was a rematch of the 1999 final between France and Australia.
 In 1999, the tie was hosted in France on clay, and Australia had prevailed, thanks mainly to a roaring Mark Philippoussis.
 This time, the final was held in Melbourne Park, and the Aussies chose to play on grass court, to favour their players: Pat Rafter had finished runner-up at Wimbledon the past two years running, and his younger teammate Lleyton Hewitt, aged 20 and world No 1, had already won three titles on this surface.

-In these conditions, with the Australian heat to add to it, the French team didn’t land in Melbourne as the favourite, but its players were not to be underestimated: Sébastien Grosjean was ranked No 4 in the world and had just finished runner-up at the Masters Cup, and Nicolas Escude had reached the quarter-finals at Wimbledon, where he was the only player in 2001 to defeat Hewitt on grass.
+In these conditions, with the Australian heat to add to it, the French team didn’t land in Melbourne as the favourite, but its players were not to be underestimated: Sebastien Grosjean was ranked No 4 in the world and had just finished runner-up at the Masters Cup, and Nicolas Escude had reached the quarter-finals at Wimbledon, where he was the only player in 2001 to defeat Hewitt on grass.

 The two men had played a close five-setter at the All England Club.
 In the opening match, Escude and Hewitt put up another tough fight, but in the end, the Frenchman prevailed (4-6, 6-3, 3-6, 6-3, 6-4), scoring a seventh consecutive win in the competition.
 In the second match, Rafter leveled the tie, outplaying Grosjean in straight sets (6-3, 7-6, 7-5).
-Back in the locker room, Rafter had bad news for his captain, John Fitzgerald: his shoulder tendinitis was getting worse and he wasn’t able to play another singles match in a best-of-five format.
+Back in the locker room, Rafter had bad news for his captain, John Fitzgerald: his shoulder tendinitis was getting worse and he wasn’t able to play another singles match in a best-of-five set format.
 The Australian captain then made a daring choice: he chose Rafter and Hewitt to play the doubles on Saturday, instead of the Woodies (Mark Woodforde and Todd Woodbridge, one of the best doubles teams in tennis history).
-Unfortunately for him, Cédric Pioline and Fabrice Santoro prevailed (2-6, 6-3, 7-6, 6-1).
+Unfortunately for him, Cedric Pioline and Fabrice Santoro prevailed (2-6, 6-3, 7-6, 6-1).

 On Sunday, Hewitt leveled the tie, easily defeating Grosjean (6-3, 6-2, 6-3).
-A deciding fifth match was to be played, and, although the French captain Guy Forget had expressed the opinion that “even at 80%, Rafter was still better than Arthurs at 100%”, it was the 30-year=old left-hander who appeared on the Rod Laver Arena to face Escude.
+A deciding fifth match was to be played, and, although the French captain Guy Forget had expressed the opinion that “even at 80%, Rafter was still better than Arthurs at 100%”, it was the 30-year-old left-hander who appeared on the Rod Laver Arena to face Escude.
 During the first two sets, Arthurs managed to keep up with the Frenchman, thanks mostly to his deadly serve.
 After Escude won the first set (7-6), the Aussie took the second on the same score, before fading.
 Escude sealed a perfect Davis Cup campaign with one final backhand passing shot on match point to win 7-6, 6-7, 6-3, 6-3.
 The Frenchman had just given his country its ninth Davis Cup title.

 What next: The end for Rafter, France waits 17 years for 10th Davis Cup title